-In our Archives we have 2 minutes books, the first starts with the first meeting on 14th October 1954 & ends with 11th March 1955, the second is missing pages from the front, with the first dated page is from th minutes of the April 1957 General meeting, & the final minutes from the 1978 Annual General Meeting.
+In our Archives we have 2 minutes books, the first starts with the minutes of the initial meeting held 14th October 1954 & ends with minutes of the meeting held 11th March 1955.

 Minutes of the Bush Music Club, 14th October 1954 to 11th March, 1955 The minutes of the first 5 months of the Club are in a cheap school exercise book, written in pencil and pen and ink (ballpoint pens were new & expensive!)
 Alan Scott was elected as Secretary/Treasurer so probably wrote them up.
 They finish with the minutes for 11th March, and the date of the next meeting, & the following pages have been torn out.

 Red covered Minutes books have been used for a long time to keep Minutes safe & accessible, so our Red book probably continued on from the first Minutes book (a logical reason for not filling up the exercise book), but as the earliest pages are missing we'll never know.
 As some of the loose pages were out of order, I numbered every page.